Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 The weaning process is a crucial time for puppies as they transition from their mother's milk to solid food.
 Abrupt changes in their diet during this period can lead to digestive upset and result in soft stools or diarrhea.
 It's important to wean your puppy gradually, allowing them to adjust to the new food and texture.
 Introducing a high-quality puppy food formulated specifically for their nutritional needs during this stage can help prevent digestive issues.

-Symptoms and to Watch Out For
+Symptoms and Signs to Watch Out For

 Increased Frequency and Urgency to Defecate